 Those numbers all could’ve been even higher if it weren’t for the sudden end to his career.

 Michael Irvin’s Career-Ending Injury

-Michael Irvin eyed comeback, but forced into retirement
+Michael Irvin eyed a comeback but was forced into retirement

-Michael Irvin’s career was immediately jeopardized following that severe neck injury, but that didn’t come without a desire to continue playing.
+Michael Irvin’s career was immediately in jeopardy following the severe neck injury, but he maintained a desire to continue playing.

-However, Irvin’s quest back to the field was halted as the test from the injury showed that he had suffered a herniated disc, but more importantly that he was born with a narrow spinal cord.
-It was that condition that led to retirement as it was significant concern from doctors as it put him a higher risk of serious injury if he were to receive another hit to the head or neck.
+His quest to return to the field was halted when the post-injury test showed he had suffered a herniated disc — and, more importantly, that he was born with a narrow spinal cord.
+That led to his retirement since he was at significant risk of re-injury if he were to receive another hit to the head or neck.

 Irvin has gone on to find plenty of success in the world of sports media, working for both ESPN and NFL Network to bring his knowledge of the game to a wide viewership.
 But it’s hard not to wonder what might’ve been had the all-timer’s career not come to a sudden end at age 33.